15 brilliant things to do in Tbilisi Georgia

 How to get there

-Either take a taxi from the city centre (not more than 7 GEL) or take the stairs at Rike park to get to the road, and from there follow the steep path up to the cathedral (25 minutes walk).
+Either take a taxi from the city center (not more than 7 GEL) or take the stairs at Rike Park to get to the road, and from there follow the steep path up to the cathedral (25 minutes walk).

 Georgia